fahamutech/bfast-tools/README.md

 ### Write your custom functions

-You use `bfastnod` package from npm to write your functions
+You use [bfastnode](https://www.npmjs.com/package/bfastnode) package from npm to write your functions

 Choose text editor of your choice like VSCode or WebStorm.
 You can write your function is different ways.